Maethorin/nubank-challenge/Readme.md

     $ sudo pip install virtualenv

-Now, you can can activate the virtualenv from this project folder:
+Now, you need to create a virtualenv.
+In the project folder type:

+    $ virtualenv venv

+After createsd, enable it typing:

     $ source venv/bin/activate